Science Lecture for Unit 27: Planets in Motion

 Read the explanation of Kepler's laws in Strobel's Introduction to the History and Philosophy of Western Astronomy.
 Strobel's entire book is worth looking at but we'll only read this page today.
 [One page with graphics and review questions.]

-If you need more information to answer the questions below, you might also want to look at the diagrams of Kepler's three laws (1 page.
-If you want to view the movies and don't have "Sparkle", save the .mpg files and open them with any mpg reader, such as Quicktime).
+If you need more information to answer the questions below, you might also want to look at the interactive demonstration of of Kepler's three laws.

 Review the history reading as well and be sure that you can answer these questions: